bobbingwide/wordpress-develop-tests/readme.txt

 * New build from revision 30427 - WordPress 4.0.?

 == Changelog ==
+= 5.3 =
+* Changed: Source files updated to tags/5.3
+* Tested: With PHPUnit 8.4.1
+* Tested: With WordPress 5.3
+* Tested: With PHP 7.3

 = 5.2.3 =
-* Changed: Source files updates to tags/5.2.3
+* Changed: Source files updated to tags/5.2.3
 * Tested: With PHPUnit 8.4.1
 * Tested: With WordPress 5.2.3
 * Tested: With PHP 7.3